DenizenScript/Denizen-Beginners-Guide/source/guides/basics/loops.md

 ### Next Please

-There are times where you want to skip to the next loop without running the rest of the current loop.
-For that you use `repeat/foreach/while next`
+There are times when you want to skip to the next loop without finishing the current iteration.
+For this, you would use `repeat/foreach/while next`.

 Take the `foreach` example we had, lets say we want to skip over all baby cows.
 While you can put the whole block inside an `if` command like so...
 ```dscript_green